blessingekwere/8-weeks-SQL-challenge--Challenge-1--Dannys-Diner/README.md

 * Additionally, since both Customers A and B spent a significant amount of money before becoming members, Danny’s Diner should consider offering special promotions or discounts to customers who sign up for the membership program.
 This could encourage more customers to become members and create a more loyal customer base.

 * Finally, since Customer A’s first order was curry and both Customers A and B ordered sushi and curry before becoming members, Danny’s Diner should consider offering more specials and promotions on these menu items to attract new customers and encourage repeat business from existing customers.
 By leveraging these insights and tailoring marketing efforts accordingly, Danny’s Diner can enhance its customer experience and drive growth in its business.

+*Please Note that this project is first case study of the eight weeks SQL challenge*

+*Note also that the currency used for this analysis is assumed as it is not clearly stated*

 Thank you for reading 😊